guoweihua0307/guoweihua0307/README.md

 - 👋 Hi, I’m 郭炜华
-- 👀 I’m interested in APP、AGI
+- 👀 I’m interested in develop an application that helps every ordinary person tell their life story and connect with their socialcircle.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python、Prompt Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me：13901996432@163.com，www.storyfile.cn...